-Double values, and the other which stores Characters.4 Our parametrization is valid, since Double and Character both implement Comparable for their respective types, matching our type parameter bounds.
-Once the wrapper/instantiation has been parsed we can access its field and insert a new element.
+per/instantiation has been parsed we can access its field and insert a new element.
 In both cases the new element is placed to the right of the root's right subtree.
 Note that the wrapper classes are only necessary to support parsing and printing, since they alert DemeterF that a particular instantiation of the classes is required.
 Generated parametrized classes are otherwise the same as their Java equivalents.